-- o How do the grant programs for which funding is requested contribute to the advancement of thought and knowledge in the humanities? - o How strong is the institution's previous record in sponsoring these programs?
-Have previous fellows been productive?
-Have their scholarly contributions been important and high in quality? - o How are the areas of study in which fellowships will be given related to the institution's mission and resources and to the advancement of research in the discipline or disciplines involved? - o How effective are the direction and administration of the programs?
+- o How important to the advancement of thought and knowledge in the humanities are the grant programs for which funding is being requested? - o How strong is the institution's previous record in sponsoring these programs?
+Have those to whom the institution has granted funds been productive?
+Have their scholarly contributions been important and high in quality?

-- o How sound and practical are the institution's procedures for attracting applications?
+- o How are the areas in which fellowships will be given related to the institution's mission and resources and to the advancement of research in the discipline or disciplines involved? - o How effective are the direction and administration of the programs? - o How sound and practical are the institution's procedures for attracting applications?
 How effective is the publicity for the competition for fellowships? - o How expert and equitable is the process of selecting grant recipients? - o What are the quality and scope of any research collections, facilities, services, or other resources that the institution provides to the grantees for their work?
-In the case of residential programs, how effective are the organization's efforts to encourage intellectual exchange among grantees and with local scholars? - o Is the proposed budget request well justified? - o Are there any changes in the programs or in the administrative procedures that should be recommended?
+In the case of residential programs, how effective are the organization's efforts to encourage intellectual exchange among grantees and with local scholars? - o Is the proposed budget request well justified? - o Are there any changes in the programs or in the procedures for administering them that should be recommended?